Nikon Z lens -are S lenses worth it ?

 Take the 70-200 f2.8S as an example of refined quality, which followed from the penultimate F mount E FL model.
 And in fact, the latter represents iterative advances in R&D since the 80-200 f4.5AI released in the late 1970s.

 Manufacturing methods and quality have improved radically since the 1980s, and this has continued.
 Over the past decade, robotic manufacturing has become more and more central in the lens factories of the Far East.
-This probably accounts for improved efficiency and less copy variation etc, thanks to far more precise quality control.
+This probably accounts for improved efficiency and reduces copy variation etc, thanks to far more precise quality control.

-Nikon's engineers have thought out the Z System carefully, and began to develop and manufacture the first Z products as they were releasing the latest F-mounts; and the 105 f1.4E, 180-400 TC14 and 120-300 f2.8E SR are arguably in the best dozen of the F Nikkors.
+Nikon's engineers have thought out the Z System carefully.
+They began to develop and manufacture the first Z products as they were releasing the latest F-mounts; and the 105 f1.4E, 180-400 TC14 and 120-300 f2.8E SR are arguably in the best dozen of the F Nikkors.
 Links to articles and interviews etc that provide glimpses into aspects of what has been, and is going on inside Nikon

 Last edited: